siangjun2/tp/docs/DeveloperGuide.md

 * **GPT for test cases (Low Voon Bin Robin)**: ChatGPT generated test cases to improve coverage, with adjustments for the codebase.
 * **GPT for Javadocs (Low Voon Bin Robin)**: ChatGPT improved Javadocs comments for better readability and clarity.

+* **GPT for test cases (Lee Siang Jun)**: ChatGPT generated some test cases to improve coverage, with adjustments for the codebase.

 --------------------------------------------------------------------------------------------------------------------

 ## **Setting up, getting started**